gomorpheus/morpheus-docs/release_notes/current.rst

 - Instances: Groups Filter: Fixed issue listing all Groups in filter choices when more 100+ Groups exist.
 - Kubernetes: Fixed issue when provisioning Hosts with insufficient memory
 - Kubernetes: Service Mesh improvements
+- Kubernetes: Fixed an issue preventing Kubernetes App Blueprint deployment ^
 - Networks: Fixed error when editing Network Tenant access from the Networks list on the Cloud detail page *
-- Networks: Fixed issue with Custom Network updates not saving when no Tenants exist.
-- Networks: Fixed issue with Custom Network updates not saving when no Tenants exist.
+- Networks: Fixed issue with Custom Network updates not saving when no Tenants exist
 - NSX-V: Can now set default gateway (Logical Routers > Gateway) *
 - NSX-V: Fixed an issue preventing the creation of firewall rules with source and destination *
 - NSX-V: Fixed an issue where vNIC was not set on default routes for DLR and EDGE *